-While we’d like to think we’re safe while performing our jobs, work injuries occur more often than we’d like to imagine.
+While we’d like to think we’re safe while performing our jobs, work accidents occur more often than we’d like to imagine.
 In 2014, the Bureau of Labor Statistics reported approximately 3 million injuries in the workplace.
-And while the majority of work injuries were non-fatal, almost 5,000 people died from work-related injuries last year, according to OSHA.
+And while the majority were non-fatal, almost 5,000 people died from work-related injuries last year, according to OSHA.

 At Pain Stop MD, we want to be the helping hand to successfully get you through the recovery process after an injury.
-Our board-certified physician and experienced staff offer a full range of services that can help treat you in the event that you are injured on the job.
+Our Dallas Department of Labor doctor and experienced staff offer a full range of services that can help treat you in the event that you are injured on the job.
 From acute care to chronic pain management to surgery, our clinic can be of help on every step of your healing.
 We serve workers all over the Dallas area, including Waco, Denton, and Ennis.

 If you or somebody you know has been injured at work, don’t hesitate to book a consultation for help.
 The best way to heal an injury and recover completely is to start as early as possible.

 Work-related health issues can happen in a number of ways, but they generally come down into one of two categories: acute (or traumatic) and chronic (or occupational).
 We’ve broken down the difference for you below.